zarr-conventions/zarr-conventions-spec/README.md

 }
 ```

 If a Convention wants to allow other conventions to extend its objects, its schema MUST set `additionalProperties: true` on those extensible objects.
 Since `additionalProperties` defaults to `false` in JSON Schema, conventions that do not explicitly set this to `true` will not support being extended by other conventions.
+Note that the Convention Metadata Object itself (the object within the `zarr_conventions` array) is not extensible and MUST keep `additionalProperties: false`; only the convention's own properties nested directly under the root `attributes` level can allow additional properties for composability.

 ## Examples